 3. Results

-Voltage control is significantly improved by inclusion of BESSs in all 1.00 and 1.05 tap summer scenarios except 1.00 tap 50% Pen, in which all loads are under almost 100% control even in the absence of reinforcement (Fig. 5).
+Voltage control is significantly improved by inclusion of BESSs in all 1.00 and 1.05 tap summer scenarios except 1.00 tap 50% pen, in which all loads are under almost 100% control even in the absence of reinforcement (Fig. 5).
 All BESS scenarios and BAU winter scenarios show near 100% control for all loads, though compliance is usually slightly worse in 1.00 tap scenarios due to short voltage dips below 0.94 p.u. that are missed by the algorithm.
 The control statistics for all ESQCR scenarios except BAU 1.0 and 1.05 summer are shown in table 4.
 Clearly, we cannot guarantee control 100% of the time for 100% of loads (see Fig. 8, left).
 This is due to unpredictable but infrequent changes in load that we cannot forecast correctly, resulting in most loads receiving an acceptable voltage between 99.8-100% of the total simulation time.

-Fig. 8 - % loads within ESQCR bounds vs % of simulation time for scenarios BAU 1.0 Tap and BAU 1.05 tap during a high irradiance summer week.
+Fig. 8 - % loads within ESQCR bounds vs % of simulation time for scenarios BAU 1.0 tap and BAU 1.05 tap during a high irradiance summer week.